-UPDATE 1-UK's easyJet sets up new airline in Austria to protect flights post Brexit
+UPDATE 2-UK's easyJet sets up new airline in Austria to protect flights post-Brexit

 EasyJet said it had selected Austria because of its strict implementation of European safety regulations and the fact that it should be able to handle large numbers of planes thanks to its experience with other major airlines.

-The move will create jobs in Vienna, easyJet said, and Austria welcomed the airline's decision.
+The move will create jobs in Vienna, easyJet said, though most of the roles at the new airline would go to people based in EU countries already.
+Austria welcomed the airline's decision.

 "The quality of the country won in competition with 27 other European countries, not tax dumping.
 The better one won, not the cheaper one," Austrian Chancellor Christian Kern said in a statement.

-EasyJet said it will re-register 110 planes to fly under the new AOC and that it planned to complete this process before Britain leaves the EU.
+The airline reiterated that it would continue to push for a deal between Britain and EU to enable flights to continue and keep the aviation market as open as possible.

+A spokeswoman for Theresa May said the decision was a commercial one for easyJet, and reiterated that the government would aim to get the best Brexit deal for business.

-Reporting by Alistair Smout in London, Shadia Nasralla in Vienna and Victoria Bryan in Berlin; editing by Kate Holton and David Evans
+$1 = 0.7714 pounds Reporting by Alistair Smout in London, Shadia Nasralla in Vienna and Victoria Bryan in Berlin; editing by Kate Holton and David Evans